 For serving, optional:

 Fry bacon in a 9-inch cast iron skillet over medium heat until crisp, 6-8 minutes.
 Remove bacon and set aside on a paper towel lined cutting board.
 If needed, scrape brown bits from pan with a metal spatula.
 Reserve 1 tablespoon of the drippings and coat bottom of pan.
 Add potatoes to skillet; cook 2 minutes, stirring occasionally.
 Preheat broiler.

 Beat eggs in a medium bowl.
-Stir in milk, salt and 1 cup of cheese.
+Stir in milk, salt, garlic powder, onion powder, black pepper, and 1 cup of cheese.
 (You can also add in any small-diced vegetables you like).
 Add egg mixture to skillet; stir to combine.
 Cover; simmer until eggs are set on the bottom, 6 to 8 minutes.
 (Center will be wet.)

 Uncover; top with reserved half of the bacon, remaining cheese, then the rest of the bacon.
 Transfer skillet to broiler; broil 5 to 6 inches from heat for 2 to 3 minutes or until eggs are set and cheese is melted.
 Garnish with chopped green onions.

 Cut into 6 wedges and serve with sour cream, if desired.

 This is an original recipe created for McCormick Spices.
 I was compensated for my time, but all opinions are my own.